Heathrow strike forces BA Easter flight cancellations

 British Airways is cancelling around 32 flights a day to and from Heathrow Airport at the start of the Easter holidays.

-The move is due to a planned 10-day strike by some Heathrow security workers in the Unite union, who are taking action in a dispute over pay.
+The move is due to a planned 10-day strike by 1,400 Heathrow security workers in the Unite union, who are taking action in a dispute over pay.

 BA said it had offered a range of options to affected customers.